wp-plugins/flexslider-hg/readme.txt

 == Description ==

-=Note: In our next release (Version 1.4) we will be adding the ability to create the rotators in the admin.
+= Note: In our next release (Version 1.4) we will be adding the ability to create the rotators in the admin.
 No PHP skills will be needed.
-Current version requires some PHP knowledge=
+Current version requires some PHP knowledge =

 Flexslider for Developers creates a new 'slides' custom post type with it's own section in the WordPress admin sidebar.
 It uses the standard WordPress user interface so your clients will know how to use it instantly.